learn-co-curriculum/dsc-regression-boston-lab/README.md

 # Your observations here
 ```

-Clearly, your data needs a lot of pre-procesing to improve the results.
-This key behind a kaggle competition is to process the data in such a way that you can identify the relationships and make predictions in the best possible way.
+Clearly, your data needs a lot of preprocessing to improve the results.
+This key behind a Kaggle competition is to process the data in such a way that you can identify the relationships and make predictions in the best possible way.
 For now, we'll the dataset untouched and just move on with the regression.
 The assumptions are _exactly_ all fulfilled, but they still hold to a level that we can move on.

 ### Let's do Regression

 Now, let's perform a number of simple regression experiments between the chosen independent variables and the dependent variable (price).
 You'll do this in a loop and in every iteration, you should pick one of the independent variables.
-Perform following steps:
+Perform the following steps:

 * Run a simple OLS regression between independent and dependent variables
 * Plot a regression line on the scatter plots